-“When you’re setting something like the federal minimum wage, you want to consider the averages,” said Holly Sklar, CEO of Businesses for a Fair Minimum Wage, an advocacy group which supports gradually raising the floor.
+“When you’re setting something like the federal minimum wage, you want to consider the averages,” said Holly Sklar, CEO of Business for a Fair Minimum Wage, an advocacy group that supports gradually raising the floor.
 “When talking federally, it’s a floor that’s adequate for the country as a whole.
 When you’re talking about an individual, or city, or a state, you look closer to home to determine what is living wage.”

-So, if a business owner wants to offer a living wage to its employees, how could they know what is their target number?
+If a business owner wants to offer a living wage to their employees, they have a handy tool to determine the right number.
 The Massachusetts Institute of Technology (MIT) developed a living wage calculator that covers every county in every U.S. state.
-The calculator shows what a living wage is for households of varying sizes as well as the local poverty and minimum wages.
+The calculator shows the living wage for households of varying sizes as well as the local poverty and minimum wages.

-The household with the lowest wage needs – two working adults – requires a wage of $10.93 per hour to be considered as making a living wage.
+The household with the lowest wage needs – two working adults and no children – requires a wage of $15.54 per hour to be considered a living wage.
 Of course, employers can and often do choose to pay more than the mandated minimum wage, but they are not required to do so.

 Currently, the federal minimum wage is $7.25 per hour.
-States and localities have their own wage legislation in place as well, sometimes mandating more than the federal standard.
-Washington, D.C., boasts the highest minimum wage in the U.S. at $12.50 per hour, followed closely by Washington state at $11.50 per hour, and California and Massachusetts at $11 per hour.
-Some states, on the other hand, maintain no minimum wage, like Alabama, Mississippi and Louisiana.
-In these places, the federal minimum wage applies.
+States and localities also have their own wage legislation, sometimes mandating more than the federal standard.
+Washington, D.C., boasts the highest minimum wage in the U.S. at $16.10 per hour, followed closely by California at $15 per hour and Washington state at $14.49 per hour.

-It's worth noting that if the minimum wage had tracked inflation since then, it would have been roughly $8.68 in 2016.
-If the minimum wage had tracked the immense increase in productivity since the late '60s, it would be more than $20 per hour.
-Today, 29 states, plus D.C. and more than 20 cities, have raised the minimum wage beyond the federal minimum to account for the inflation-driven decline in minimum wage value.
+However, it’s worth noting that if the minimum wage had tracked inflation since 1960, it would have been roughly $21.50 in 2020.
+Today, 29 states plus D.C. and more than 20 cities have raised the minimum wage beyond the federal minimum to account for the inflation-driven decline in minimum wage value.

-However, also worth noting is that the minimum wage does not represent average wages, which have, in fact, risen over time.
-According to the U.S. Bureau of Labor Statistics, the median annual salary of a U.S. worker in the final quarter of 2017 was $44,564.
-For a full-time, year-round worker, that breaks down to about $21.43 per hour, well above the average living wage in the U.S. for 2017.
-The overall value of those wages, though, has remained level since the 1960s; in other words, while the nominal wage has risen for the average American worker, the purchasing power of those wages has remained largely stagnant.
+But minimum wage doesn’t represent average wages, which have risen over time.
+According to the U.S. Bureau of Labor Statistics, the median annual salary of a U.S. worker in the final quarter of 2021 was $56,628 for men and $46,800 for women.
+For a full-time, year-round worker, that breaks down to about $27.23 and $22.50 per hour, respectively.

 “It is reasonable to assume that most employers, particularly small businesses, want to pay their employers a fair and sufficient living wage; however, with or without this motivation, this becomes a function of basic economics,” said Rob Drury, executive director of the Association of Christian Financial Advisors.
-“To attract, maintain, and motivate quality employees, a business must compensate appropriately, and I use the term ‘appropriately’ rather than ‘fairly’ to emphasize that the living wage figure eventually comes down to a natural market equilibrium of supply and demand, rather than a subjective evaluation of ‘fairness.'”
+“To attract, maintain and motivate quality employees, a business must compensate appropriately, and I use the term ‘appropriately’ rather than ‘fairly’ to emphasize that the living wage figure eventually comes down to a natural market equilibrium of supply and demand, rather than a subjective evaluation of ‘fairness.'”

 In other words, the market will set the appropriate level of compensation.
 Pay too little, and you won’t be able to attract the right talent; pay too much, and you could find yourself hemorrhaging money.